flatironinstitute/CaImAn/README.md

 If you need help using Caiman, or hit an installation snag, we recommend asking about it in the [Gitter forum](https://app.gitter.im/#/room/#agiovann_Constrained_NMF:gitter.im).
 If you have found a bug, we recommend searching the [issues at github](https://github.com/flatironinstitute/CaImAn/issues) and opening a new one if you can't find it there.
 If you have a general question about how things work or there is a feature you would like to see, feel free to come chat at Gitter or open an issue at Github.

 # How to contribute :hammer:
- Caiman is an open-source project and improves because of people like you.
-If you found something about Caiman that you want to improve, then you are qualified to contribute!
-We are always looking for more contributors, so please come read the [contributors page](./CONTRIBUTING.md) for more details about how to contribute.
+ Caiman is an open-source project and improves because of contributions from users all over the world.
+If there is something about Caiman that you would like to improve, then you are qualified to contribute!
+We are always looking for more contributors, so please come read the [contributors page](./CONTRIBUTING.md) for more details about how.

 # Videos :tv:
 These talks by Andrea Giovannucci from past Caiman workshops/events are an excellent start for newcomers.
 They go through NoRMCorre, CNMF(E) and VolPy.